Child Safe Standards Commitment

 Policy Declaration

-Bellarine Living and Learning Centre is committed to empowering children as vital and active members of our community and our organisation.
+Whittington Neighbourhood House is committed to empowering children as vital and active members of our community and our organisation.
 We involve them when making decisions about matters which affect them.
 We are committed to children’s safety and our legal and moral obligations to act in their best interest.
 This policy identifies the importance of children and their safety in our organisation, and guides our staff, Committee of Management, Members and centre users on how to behave with children in our organisation.

 Policy Description